deepakwerma/deepakwerma/README.md

 # About Me:
-Full stack developer learning AI, building projects, and open to internships and collaborations.
+Full stack developer building web apps and learning AI.
+I like shipping projects, solving problems, and improving through real work.
+Open to internships and collaborations.

 ## 🌐 Socials: